Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7preclass.md

 **Inspirational Examples:**

-*Note: Though these examples were not recorded on Zoom, feel free to use Zoom to record, or use your own software to mix audio/video! *
+<i>Note: Though these examples were not recorded on Zoom, feel free to use Zoom to record, or use your own software to mix audio/video!</i>

 - [Hamilton Original Broadway Cast Zoom Performance "Alexander Hamilton"](https://www.youtube.com/watch?v=cqvVL8IurMw&feature=youtu.be)